Israel and the Michael Impulse

 “Alles vergängliche ist nur ein Gleichnis”

 What does it signify to behold nature in this way – imaginally?
 It signifies, necessarily, that the consciousness of the beholder has another link with nature besides the link through “the contacts of the senses”.
-If I apprehended the visible as an image, or copy, of an invisible, soul-spiritual substance, then I feel a relation between that soul-spiritual substance and my own soul and spirit; just as I feel myself related, not only to the visible body, but also to the invisible soul and spirit of another human being.
-It signifies an extra-sensory link which gives awareness not only of the object perceived but also of the invisible substance whereof that object is an image, or copy, is the “atavistic clairvoyance” of which Rudolf Steiner so often spoke.
+If I apprehend the visible as an image, or copy, of an invisible, soul-spiritual substance, then I feel a relation between that soul-spiritual substance and my own soul and spirit; just as I feel myself related, not only to the visible body, but also to the invisible soul and spirit of another human being.
+It signifies an extra-sensory link between man and the phenomena.
+From the subjective point of view, this extra-sensory link which gives awareness not only of the object perceived but also of the invisible substance whereof that object is an image, or copy, is the “atavistic clairvoyance” of which Rudolf Steiner so often spoke.
 From another point of view – if we take our standpoint outside both man and nature, and contemplate their changing relation to each other – we can say that the human soul once shared or participated in the soul-life of nature.
 It is really this which distinguishes the ages of atavistic clairvoyance from our own age of mere sense-perception.
 The experience of nature as image, or representation, was the last relic of an even fuller participation.

 It came naturally to them to look upon whatever was presented to their senses as an image, rather than as a meaningless object; and it was for this reason that they were so satisfied with simple imagery in the world of art.
 The sculptor, bidden to represent in stone Elijah’s ascent to heaven in a fiery chariot, was content to put him in a sort of farm-cart.
 For the chariot could be no more than an image; and a farm-cart itself was (like everything else in the phenomenal world) no less.